sparkay/jekyll-now/_posts/2017-12-22-Data Structures and Visualization.md

 the required slicing needed to transform it to the expected pyplot input is annoyingly complex:
 [code]

+(Ok, yes, you could just use pandas to pivot the data back to wide format and then do as above - getting your plotitng done in just two lines, but it doesn't invalidate my point that you shouldn't have to think about transforming your data just to plot it.)

 Lets compare this to the opposite situation in R/ggplot.
 Here is how to create the same line plot from tidy data in ggplot: